SRP Credit Policy

 Phoenix, AZ 85062-2951

 SRP SurePay™ (a direct-debit payment program) automatically withdraws funds from your designated bank account 21 days after the bill date.

-Our eChex service lets you pay with your bank account online, over the phone or through your mobile device. eChex payments may also be made via SRP's mobile app, SRP Power, which is available for download on your iOS or Android device.
+Our eChex service lets you pay with your bank account online, over the phone or through your mobile device. eChex payments may also be made via SRP's mobile app, SRP Power, which are available for download on your iOS or Android device.

 Card or digital payments can be made through a third-party vendor.
 The vendor charges a small transaction fee per charge.
 Card or digital payments can be made online at srpnet.com/myaccount or over the phone by calling (602) 236-8888(602) 236-8888 and using our automated system.